‘Game Of Thrones’ Season 7 Finale: Will Jon And Dany Find Out They’re Related, Plus, Will A Stark Die?

-Already fans know that the Season 7 finale of HBO’s Game of Thrones will run for nearly 80 minutes.
-But, what else can fans expect from the finale?
+Fans already know that the Season 7 finale of HBO’s Game of Thrones will run for nearly 80 minutes.
+But what else can fans expect from the finale?

 SPOILER ALERT: This article discusses the Season 7 finale of HBO’s Game of Thrones.
 Please proceed with caution if you wish to avoid spoilers.